 The Irish Cancer Society employs staff in a wide range of roles across the organisation.
-Approximately half (198) of our employees during the reference period were night nurses, with others (219) employed across our shops, services, and head office functions.
+Approximately half (194) of our employees during the reference period were night nurses, with others (212) employed across our shops, services, and head office functions.

 Night nurses work variable hours, as and when they are available.
-For the purposes of the calculations within this report, any night nurse who worked during the reference period (1 July 2022-30 June 2023) was included.
+For the purposes of the calculations within this report, any night nurse who worked during the reference period (1 July 2023-30 June 2024) was included.

-3.2 Gender representation overall and by quartile
+3.2 Gender representation overall and by remuneration quartile

-The Irish Cancer Society employs a high proportion of women across the organisation with 93% of our overall staff members during the reference period being women.
-This proportion was significantly higher among our night nurses, where 96% are women.
+The Irish Cancer Society employs a high proportion of women across the organisation with 91% (down from 93% in 2023) of our overall staff members during the reference period being women.
+This proportion was higher among our night nurses, where 96% are women (unchanged from 2023).

-Outside of our night nursing cohort, 89% of our other employees were women and 11% men.
+Outside of our night nursing cohort, 87% of our other employees were women (down from 89% in 2023).